-When you book airline tickets to London, you'll see that royalty is on every street corner in this city, making London one of the most fascinating destinations on earth.
-Each year, millions of travelers book flights to London to visit landmarks like Big Ben, Buckingham Palace, the Tower of London and London Bridge.
+When you book airline tickets to London, you'll see that royalty exudes from every street corner, making London one of the most fascinating destinations on earth.
+Each year, millions of travelers book flights to London to visit the historical significance of Big Ben, Buckingham Palace, the Tower of London and a glimpse of the famous London Bridge.

-Like most European cities, London offers a comforting mix of old and new -- take a tour the crown jewels before ducking into a local pub for old fashioned fish-and-chips, or walk the streets and take in the mixed architecture that decorates the city streets.
+Like most European cities, London flights offer a comforting mix of old and new -- take a tour the Queen's jewels before ducking into a local pub for old fashioned fish-and-chips, or walk the streets and take in the mixed architecture that decorates the city streets.

-With all its forward motion, London still remains a treasure of the past.
+With all its forward motion, London still remains a treasure of its past.
 Travelers booking cheap flights to London will find a world of opportunity, education and inspiration in this quaint city.

 Anytime is a good time to book a flight to London.
 July and August are the warmest months.
 However, you can never be guaranteed sun.
 January is the coolest month with temperatures in the low 40s.
 Spring and fall in London can be pleasant, as the temperatures are usually higher than the rest of the country.
 The rain is heaviest during November when the city averages 2.5 inches.

 London flights are always easy to come by especially since the tourist season runs year round, with peaks from June to September and again at Christmas.
 Spring is the best time to see the countryside and the royal London parks and gardens at their freshest.
 The mid-season is from April to May and early September to October.
 September through October is a great time of year to get cheap plane tickets to London and it can be the best time to visit.